ToxicJojo/SkeletonPlaceholder/docs/quickstart.md

 ## Create a Bone

 The skeleton above is currently empty.
-Lets create a bone to fill it.
+Let's create a bone to fill it.

 ```html